69 people are interested

 Become a Grief Facilitator with New Hope for Kids!

-Our next Grief Facilitator Training is TBD and will be virtual
+Our next Grief Facilitator Training is August 2022 and may be virtual

 - Volunteer Service is required for one day or evening a week every other week from August to May: M, T, Th 5-8pm or W 3-5pm